bbc/software-engineering-technical-assessments/README.md

 # Questions?

-If you have any questions about any of this.
-Please contact your recruitment contact, and/or the person who sent you the link to this repository.
+If you have any questions about any of this, please contact your recruitment contact, and/or the person who sent you the link to this repository.